Flux159/cassie-odm/README.md

 Session Storage
 ----------
-See [cassie-store](http://github.com/Flux159/cassie-store) for an express compatible session store.
-Also has notes on how to manually create a session store using cassie.
+See [cassie-store](http://github.com/Flux159/cassie-store) for an express compatible session store that uses Cassie.

 Not yet supported (on roadmap)
 ----------